-We're introducing a new sales tax form, the ST-1.
-The ST-1 will replace multiple sales tax forms and schedules, including the ST-9, ST-8, ST-7, and the ST-6.
+Starting with the April 2025 filing period, you’ll use a new sales tax form, the ST-1.
+The ST-1 replaces multiple sales tax forms and schedules, including the ST-9, ST-8, ST-7, and the ST-6.

 What’s changing?